dc401/facerecog/README.md

 Free Documentation License".

 DISCLAIMER: The author takes no responsibility of how anyone else may use this software.
-It is inteded as a proof of concept for educational purposes ONLY.
+It is intended as a proof of concept for educational purposes ONLY.

 NOTES:
-PoC for facial detect and upload to Picasa code
-Some things are hard coded because of limitations in modules e.g. SimpleCV doesn't allow anything but literal strings ImportNot everything will be checked for exceptions
+PoC for facial detect and upload to Picasa account Some things are hard coded because of limitations in modules e.g. SimpleCV doesn't allow anything but literal strings ImportNot everything will be checked for exceptions